 Make the property eco-friendly

 The modern world calls for energy-efficient workplaces.
 Luckily, there are a lot of attainable options which only depend on how much you’re willing to invest.
 The changes you make will not only help the environment but also save money on the monthly bills.

 - Motion sensor LED lights.
 Put lights that turn on and off automatically.
 People typically forget to turn off the lights when they leave a room, so you’re one step ahead of them.

 - Energy-efficient light bulbs.
 According to research, these bulbs can save 25%-80% more energy and last 3-25 times longer than the traditional ones.

 - Turn everything off at night.
 Instate a strict everything-off-at-night rule – lights, heating, electronics should all be off by the end of the day.

 - Sustainable electronics.
 If your office building has a kitchen – choose eco-friendly dishwashing machine and energy-saving refrigerator.

 - Sensor-operated fixtures.
-It’s common knowledge they help reduce water waste.
+It’s common knowledge that they help reduce water waste.
 Just keep in mind that there are different kinds of faucets and some of them may even use more water than the manual ones.

-- Eco-friendly air conditioner.
+- Eco-friendly air conditioners.
 Overuse of air conditioning is partially responsible for global warming.
 One way to preserve energy is to set the conditioner to lower degrees in the winter (19°C/66°F) and higher degrees in the summer (25°C/77°F).
 This could save millions from the bills and spare the huge amount of tonnes of carbon yearly.